Dry Eye Treatment in Loveland, CO

 Dr. John Kirk understands the impact dry eye syndrome can have on your life and is committed to providing the safest and most advanced methods for examining, diagnosing and treating the condition.
 If you are suffering from dry eyes and you are ready to find relief, Kirk Eye Center can help.

 What Causes Dry Eye Syndrome?

 A healthy tear film is necessary to keep the surface of your eyes moist, smooth and clear.
-Your tear film is not made up of water.
 Your tear film is made up of three main layers:

 - A sticky inner mucous layer that helps the tear film adhere to the surface of your eye

 - A watery middle (aqueous) layer that cleans the eye